ddev/ddev/docs/users/cli-usage.md

 For **TYPO3**, DDEV settings are written to AdditionalConfiguration.php.
 If AdditionalConfiguration.php exists and is not managed by DDEV, it will not be modified.

-For **Wordpress**, DDEV settings are written to a DDEV-managed file, wp-config-ddev.php.
+For **WordPress**, DDEV settings are written to a DDEV-managed file, wp-config-ddev.php.
 The `ddev config` command will attempt to write settings through the following steps:

 * Write DDEV settings to wp-config-ddev.php
 * If no wp-config.php exists, create one that include wp-config-ddev.php